commotum/intro2agi/mind.md

-before falling asleep, we might hope to find its result ready made upon our awakening; but nothing of the sort ever happens, and indeed we begin to understand that automa- i Poincare* notices that this happens to him especially in regard to ideas coming to him in the morning or evening, or in bed while in a semihypnagogic state.
+before falling asleep, we might hope to find its result ready made upon our awakening; but nothing of the sort ever happens, and indeed we begin to understand that automa- tism of the unconscious must not be understood in that way.
-LATER CONSCIOUS WORK 57
-tism of the unconscious must not be understood in that way.
 On the contrary, effective calculations which require discipline, attention and volition, and, therefore, conscious-